OpenEvalProject/evals/manuscripts/elife-49154/v2/manuscript.md

 In the exhaustive version of the model, we varied all parameters between all four task conditions (apart from η which was only varied between low-stakes trials and high-stakes trials in the variable-transitions blocks, see above), leading to overall 26 free parameters.

-## Hierarchical regression analysis
+### Hierarchical regression analysis

 Hierarchical Bayesian regression analyses were conducted in R Studio using the brms package (Bürkner, 2017).
 This package interfaces with the probabilistic programming language Stan and draws samples from the posterior distribution over model parameters by means of a Markov Chain Monte Carlo procedure and a NUTS sampling algorithm.
 For each model, we ran four independent chains with 2000 iterations each, of which the first 1000 were discarded as warm-up, leaving 4000 posterior samples in total.
 If effective sample size was below 400 for reported parameters, we increased the number of iterations accordingly.
 We assessed the convergence of all chains via the Gelman-Rubin statistic (R-hat <1.1) for all parameters.

 All regression models included a random-by-participant intercept and, where multiple data points for each participant and condition were available (i.e., in the analysis of reaction times), we additionally included a random-by-participant slope for all within-subject factors and their interaction terms.
 When there was an equal number of data points per condition, we used effect coding for categorical variables (younger adults = 0.5, older adults = −0.5, low-stakes = −0.5, high-stakes = 0.5, stable-transitions = 0.5, variable-transitions = −0.5) which allows interpreting regression coefficients as main and interaction effects.
 In the analysis of revaluation trials, categorical variables were dummy-coded (younger adults = 0, older adults = 1, non-revaluation trial = 0, revaluation trial = 1) due to the unequal number of revaluation trials and non-revaluation trials.
 Moreover, in the analysis of revaluation trials, we only considered trials from variable-transitions blocks and excluded trials with reaction times below 200 ms when analyzing differences in reaction times.
 Weakly informative default priors were used.

-Each reported regression coefficient is described by the mean of its marginal posterior distribution β- and the 95% credible interval that is computed as the [.025,.
+Each reported regression coefficient is described by the mean of its marginal posterior distribution $\beta-$ and the 95% credible interval that is computed as the [.025,.
 975] percentile interval and can be interpreted as including the parameter of interest with 95% probability.
 A full report on all group-level coefficients can be found in the Tables S5-S21 in Supplementary file 1.

-## Performance-matching procedure
+### Performance-matching procedure

 We matched participants between age groups based on their mean baseline-corrected reward (i.e., the difference between obtained reward and the mean reward available at the two planets, before multiplication in high-stakes trials) by assigning to each participant a candidate partner from the respective other age group such that the absolute difference in mean baseline-corrected rewards between both participants was minimized.
 Pairs of participants who were mutually assigned as each other’s candidate partner were included into the performance-matched sample.